OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 | ``ONEPROVISION_HOST``                | YES: ``fireedge``      | ``localhost``            | Container host for OneProvision with SSH keys.                                                                           |
 +--------------------------------------+------------------------+--------------------------+--------------------------------------------------------------------------------------------------------------------------+

 .. [*] In this column the value **YES** signals that parameter is mandatory for one or more services which are determined by listing the values of ``OPENNEBULA_SERVICE``.
-Regardless of YES/NO - only the listed services are actually affected by the parameter (otherwise all are affected).
+Regardless of whether or not they are required - only the listed services are actually affected by the parameter (otherwise all are affected).
 .. [*] Avoid the usage of an IP address, they are dynamically assigned in most cases.

 .. _container_reference_deploy_params: